Due to a loss of support personnel, this course is not currently offered.

 Meet the instructor

 Londa Wagner, MS, LMFT, IMH-E® (III), is the mental health specialist for the St. Cloud Area School District early childhood programs in St. Cloud, Minnesota.
-In this position, she provides support to children and parents, and works with early childhood staff to promote social and emotional development for children ages birth to five.
+In this position, she provides assessment and support to children and parents, and works with early childhood staff to promote social and emotional learning and development for children ages birth to five.
 She has extensive experience in the field of mental health within schools, as well as in the community.
 She has experience providing community outpatient family therapy, and currently works in a private practice providing in-home family therapy to children and families who have experienced complex trauma.
 Londa provides reflective consultation to several different groups of professionals that work with young children.
 She is a founding member and serves on the Board of Directors of the Ellison Center in St. Cloud, MN.

 - Cancellation two weeks or earlier before the start of the session: Full refund less $25 administrative fee